 Where We Have Been - USA - Las Vegas

-We initially arrived in Las Vegas at the end of our road trip from San Francisco and stayed a night at Paris, before heading to the Grand Canyon.
-We then returned for Christmas staying at the Park MGM.
+We first arrived in Las Vegas at the end of our road trip from San Francisco and stayed a night at Paris before heading off to the Grand Canyon.
+We then returned for Christmas, this time staying at the Park MGM.

-After a quiet stroll up and down the strip marvelling at the extravagance we had an early night as we were heading to the Grand Canyon first thing the next day.
+After that we took a quiet stroll up and down the Strip, marvelling at the sheer extravagance of it all, then called it an early night.
+We were heading to the Grand Canyon first thing the next morning.

 Las Vegas